 Menopause

-Menopause is a point in time 12 months after your last period.
-The years leading up to that point, when there are changes in your monthly cycles, hot flashes, or other symptoms, are called the perimenopause.
-This transition often begins between ages 45 and 55.
-The duration can depend on lifestyle factors such as smoking, age it begins, race/ethnicity and genetics.
-The body begins to use energy differently, fat cells change, and you may gain weight more easily.
-You may experience changes in your bone or heart health, your body shape and composition, or your physical function.
-Every woman will experience different symptoms.
+Menopause is a point in time 12 months after a woman's last period.
+The years leading up to that point, when there are changes in monthly cycles, hot flashes, mood changes, weight gain and other symptoms, are called the perimenopause.
+This transition often takes place between ages 45 and 55, although it may be earlier or later.
+The timing and duration can depend on lifestyle factors such as smoking, race/ethnicity and genetics.

 During perimenopause, the body's production of oestrogen and progesterone, two hormones made by the ovaries, varies greatly.
-Oestrogen specifically fluctuates and is very volatile until flattening in menopause.
-Progesterone is the first hormone to decline, promoting weight gain, low libido, brain fog, mood swings and/or sleep disruption.
+Progesterone is the first hormone to decline, and can contribute to weight gain, low libido, brain fog, mood swings and/or sleep disruption.
+Oestrogen fluctuates and can be volatile before flattening off in menopause.

 Genetics